webfactory/dialog-utils/README.md

 3. `closedby="any"`: The Web Component polyfills the [declarative attribute for light dismissal](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/closedBy) of the dialog by a click outside of it.
 4. Playing media: If the dialog contains an iframe, the Web Component will ensure that any media stops playing when the dialog is closed.
 5. Focus behaviour: You should use the declarative `autofocus` attribute to indicate whether the dialog itself or a specific interactive child element should receive focus when the dialog is shown.
 If this is not an option, the Web Component accepts a `autofocus-target` attribute with a valid DOM selector string as its value.
 The WC will then try to set the `autofocus` attribute on the first element that matches the selector.
+6. Page scroll: If the dialog is opened as a modal, scrolling is disabled on the `<body>` and re-enabled on `close`.
+7. The Web Component emits a custom `show` event when the dialog is opened.

 ### Steps to implement: